Homer painting gifted to Cape Ann Museum

 This pivotal exhibition traces the artistic trajectory of Homer (1836-1910), beginning in 1869 when the artist first exhibited his marine painting.

 "Homer was an ambitious New York illustrator — not yet recognized as an artist — and freshly back from France.
-Over the next 11 years, Homer’s journey would take him to marine destinations from New Jersey to Maine, but especially — and repeatedly — to Gloucester and other parts of Cape Ann.
-It was on Cape Ann that Homer made his first watercolors and where he first developed an identity as a marine artist.
-And it was in Gloucester in 1880, at the end of these 11 years, where he enjoyed the most productive season of his life, forever changing his life and the art of America," according to the museum press release.
+Over the next 11 years, Homer’s journey would take him to marine destinations from New Jersey to Maine, but especially — and repeatedly — to Gloucester and other parts of Cape Ann," according to the museum press release.

+"It was on Cape Ann that Homer made his first watercolors and where he first developed an identity as a marine artist.
+And it was in Gloucester in 1880, at the end of these 11 years, where he enjoyed the most productive season of his life, forever changing his life and the art of America."

 The promised gift of this watercolor comes at a time when the museum is focused on growth.

-"We are so very grateful for this important work to join our growing permanent collection,” said Barker.
+"We are so very grateful for this important work to join our growing permanent collection,” Barker said.
 "This is part of an effort to strategically grow our collection in the coming years by adding significant and iconic works that attest to the paramount role that Cape Ann has played in shaping both American art and history."

 This promised gift comes from Janet and William "Wilber" Ellery James, whose family history on Cape Ann goes back many generations.
 He serves on the museum’s Board of Directors, and she serves as an adviser on the museum’s Finance Committee.